-The Board held five meetings in 2022.
-During the period of the directors' service in 2022, each of the directors attended at least 75% of the aggregate of the total number of meetings of the Board and those committees of the Board on which such director served.
+The Board held seven meetings in 2024.
+During the period of the directors' service in 2024, each of the directors attended at least 75% of the aggregate of the total number of meetings of the Board and those committees of the Board on which such director served.

-At each regularly-scheduled Board meeting, the directors also met in executive session without the Company's executive officers present, and the independent directors met separately in executive session.
-No presiding director was chosen for these sessions in 2022.
+The directors regularly met in executive session without the Company's executive officers present.
+In addition, the non-management directors met separately in executive session and the independent directors also met separately in executive session.
+No presiding director was chosen for these sessions in 2024.
 An independent director presides over each executive session of the independent directors.
 The independent director who presides may differ from meeting to meeting, which is dependent on the subject matter of the agenda of the executive session.

 Directors are expected to attend the Company's Annual Meeting of Shareholders each year.
-At the 2022 Annual Meeting, all of the directors then serving were in attendance (in-person, via webcast or by telephone).
+At the 2024 Annual Meeting, all directors then serving were in attendance (in-person, via webcast or by telephone).